 This approach can be used in any situation where marketing campaigns are a significant driver of sales, particularly direct to consumer sales and promotions conducted by manufacturers or retailers.
-In such cases, response can be modelled as an absolute volume, or as an uplift to baseline sales, and added to baseline if necessary.
 As mentioned, it can also be used to plan other significant investments, or to model the balance between future supply and demand.

 So, what is Compas, and why should you use it?

 What is Compas?
 It’s an integrated tool for planning, monitoring and evaluating marketing and other business drivers.
 It is more powerful and less risky than using a spreadsheet for planning or budgeting, and much cheaper and simpler to implement than a bespoke system or an ERP.
 It provides powerful marketing insights, and facilitates reporting and monitoring of performance against plans – not just the original budget, but subsequent updates too.

 Why is Compas of value?
 All businesses can benefit from accurate forecasts and sharp insights into marketing effectiveness.
 But as well as providing these, Compas delivers a host of other benefits, ranging from saving time and money to helping businesses to quantify the value being added by their Marketing department.
 Beyond its core functionality, it also provides a sound framework, based on an enterprise-strength Oracle database, on which to build other tools and models.
 Big Data, AI, Machine Learning etc. all depend on having clean data, a robust platform and good business processes.